 The application for candidacy for Fellowship is in addition to any previously submitted application for student membership.
 The questions relating to professional activity and (where applicable) clinical activity are not only for assigning a candidate to the appropriate Admittance Region, but also for fostering subsequent involvement in various Academy programs.

+You may also download the Candidate for Fellowship Application (PDF).
 Upon completion, return the form one of the following ways:

 • Email the form to email@example.com

 3. Compile 50 Points and Submit Written Work

 Clinical Candidates: are optometrists who are licensed to practice at the highest level permitted by law in their jurisdiction and are engaged in active clinical practice.
 Of the 50 points required from clinical candidates, at least one case report (10 points) is required.
 This case report should be submitted with the proposed plan for achieving fellowship.

 Scientific Candidates: are primarily involved in research relating to the vision sciences.
 They have published articles in peer-reviewed journals, and generally have an advanced degree in a vision-science area of discipline.
 Of the 50 points required from scientific candidates, at least three scientific publications (10 points per publication) are required.
 For more information see Written Work for Scientists.

 Special Category Candidates: may include administrators, executive directors, clinical consultants, librarians, educators, editors or others who have distinguished themselves and optometry by their contribution to optometry or vision science.
 This category is reserved for those candidates who are not in active clinical practice or participating in publishable scientific research.
 Of the 50 points required from special category candidates, at least one original paper (either 1,200 word paper for 10 points or a 6,000 word paper for 50 points) is required.
 For more information see Written Work for Special Categories Candidates.